-Be considered ethically unsound, a reputational risk or politically sensitive
+Be considered ethically unsound, a reputational risk or sensitive

 The College is committed to operating to the highest ethical standards.
 The Ethics Code sets out the conduct expected from the College community to promote and support good ethical behaviour.
 Research that compromises the College’s independence, objectivity of judgement or reputation must be avoided.
 Within the context of proposal development; research proposals and related agreements must not compromise the College’s commitment to honesty, integrity and fairness.

 Proposed relationships with third parties (e.g. research funders and collaborators) should be considered within the context of the College’s Ethics Code and Relationship Review Policy, and potential risks should be documented and escalated within the defined framework.